supervisely-ecosystem/ui-widgets-demos/tables/006_fast_table/README.md

 The `FastTable` widget allows searching, sorting by column and order, and the ability to customize data.
 It also allows updating table data in real-time through Python code.

+😲 The main feature of `FastTable` in that all information is processed on the server side and transmitted in the size of the active page of the table to the client, thus making its operation more efficient.

 [Read this tutorial in developer portal.](https://developer.supervise.ly/app-development/widgets/tables/fasttable)

 ## Function signature